Super-Chern-Simons spectra from Exceptional Field Theory: Discussion

 In this paper, I have derived the KK vector mass matrix of a class of AdS$_4$ solutions of $D=11$ supergravity and massive type IIA supergravity from E$_{7(7)}$ ExFT \cite{Hohm:2013pua,Hohm:2013uia,Ciceri:2016dmd}, following \cite{Malek:2019eaz}.
 Then, I have used these and previous partial results \cite{Klebanov:2008vq,Klebanov:2009kp,Pang:2017omp,Pang:2015rwd} to determine the complete supersymmetric KK spectrum of some $\cN=2$ and $\cN=3$ solutions in this class.
 The $\cN=2$ AdS$_4$ CPW solution in $D=11$ \cite{Corrado:2001nv} is dual to an $\cN=2$ Chern-Simons CFT with gauge group $\textrm{U}(N) \times \textrm{U}(N)$.
 This CFT is defined on a stack of M2-branes, and arises as the infrared fixed point of a superpotential mass deformation \cite{Klebanov:2008vq} of ABJM \cite{Aharony:2008ug}.
 The $\cN=2$ and $\cN=3$ CFTs dual to the AdS$_4$ solutions \cite{Guarino:2015jca,Pang:2015vna,DeLuca:2018buk} of massive type IIA arise instead as superconformal fixed points of the D2-brane field theory, three-dimensional $\cN=8$ SU$(N)$ super-Yang Mills, augmented with Chern-Simons terms \cite{Guarino:2016ynd,Guarino:2019snw}.
 These CFTs have been described in \cite{Guarino:2015jca}.

 The present results determine the complete spectrum of single-trace operators with dimension of order one for these CFTs, in the strong coupling regime and at large $N$.
+See \cite{Gabella:2012rc,Fluder:2015eoa,Araujo:2016jlx} for some results on the large-$N$ spectrum of operators with dimensions that scale with $N$ raised to various powers, for some of these CFTs.
 The $\cN=2$ CFTs discussed above are intrinsically strongly coupled.
 In contrast, the $\cN=3$ CFT admits a weakly coupled limit which has been investigated in \cite{Gaiotto:2007qi,Minwalla:2011ma}.
 The spectrum of operators of the $\cN=3$ CFT that lie in short representations of OSp$(4|3)$ has been computed at weak coupling and large $N$ directly from the field theory \cite{Minwalla:2011ma}.
 This short spectrum can be expected to be subject to non-renormalisation theorems and, for this reason, both its structure in terms of $\textrm{OSp}(4|3) \times \textrm{SO}(3)_\cF$ representations and the conformal dimensions $E_0$ of these operators must remain unaltered at strong coupling.
 Satisfactorily, the bulk calculation of the short spectrum at strong coupling found in table \ref{tab:ShortN=3Spectrum} perfectly matches the short spectrum reported at weak coupling in table 15 of \cite{Minwalla:2011ma}.